 Utah Minor Duplicate License

-Replace lost or stolen Utah Class D driver license, update new Utah address, or name change:
+Replace lost or stolen Utah driver license, update new Utah residence address, or name change by following these steps:

 - Fill out the driver license application online prior to your visit and bring with you.
 Applications are available in the office, if needed.